 The profitability of DDCU is determined by our ability to manage net interest margin, non-interest revenues and non-interest expenses.
-This year there was no significant change to our provision for credit losses and after a second consecutive patronage payment allocation of \$150,000 the result is a net income of \$1,833,988 prior to the provision for income tax of \$462,021.
-The resulting comprehensive income of \$1,371,967 is up \$223,107 from 2018 and more in line with previous year's results.
+This year there was an increase to our provision for credit losses and after a third consecutive patronage payment allocation of \$150,000 the result is a net income of \$1,257,809 prior to the provision for income tax of \$329,395.
+The resulting comprehensive income of \$928,414 is down \$443,553 from 2019 and can be attributed to the rise in deposits, the drop in loans and a lower interest rate environment.

 The revenue streams for DDCU are loan and investment interest as well as non-interest revenue.
 Non-interest revenue is comprised of service charges on accounts, fixed asset properties, sale of insurance products, and the gross revenue from our subsidiary Shortt Insurance Brokers Ltd. As a percentage of assets, DDCU's non-interest revenues are very low when compared to other credit unions until our subsidiary revenues are included.
 The subsidiary allows DDCU to continue to increase profitability and provide a low service fee environment.
-Operating expenses for 2019 increased to \$2,447,784 (up \$167,000) which includes the expenses from Shortt Insurance Brokers Ltd. The five categories of non-interest expenses include personnel, security, organizational, occupancy and general business.
+Operating expenses for 2020 decreased to \$2,405,845 (down \$41,939) which includes the expenses from Shortt Insurance Brokers Ltd. The five categories of non-interest expenses include personnel, security, organizational, occupancy and general business.